devvyyxyz/BMD-mods/FAQ/DrmProtection.md

 expanded: true
 visibility: public
 ---
+# Is BMD DRM protected?
-No. You can share it around with your friends!
+Nope!
+Feel free to share it with your friends!